Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-persistent-storage.md

 <a id="deploy-persistent-storage"></a>
 ## Step 1: Deploying Cluster Persistent Storage
 This section explains how to deploy the S3 buckets that act as persistent storage for your Qumulo cluster.
-1. Log in to Nexus and click **Downloads > Deploy Cloud Native Qumulo**.
+1. Log in to Nexus and click **Downloads > {{site.cnq.nexusDropDown}}**.

-1. In the **Download the required files** section, select the Qumulo Core version that you want to deploy and then download the corresponding {% if page.deployment == "cfn" %}CloudFormation template{% elsif page.deployment == "tf" %}Terraform configuration{% endif %}, Debian package, and host configuration file.
+1. Click the **AWS** tab and, in the **Download the required files** section, select the Qumulo Core version that you want to deploy and then download the corresponding {% if page.deployment == "cfn" %}CloudFormation template{% elsif page.deployment == "tf" %}Terraform configuration{% endif %}, Debian package, and host configuration file.

-1. {{site.cnq.createSubdirInS3bucket}}
+1. In your S3 bucket, create the `qumulo-core-install` directory.
+Within this directory, create another directory with the Qumulo Core version as its name.
+The following is an example path:

    ```
    my-s3-bucket-name/my-s3-bucket-prefix/qumulo-core-install/7.2.3.1